Vewiser/SqueezeStack-DB/README.md

 ## Overview
 This project is an **open-source** application designed to store and manage juice recipes, ingredients, and nutritional information.
 It features a **PostgreSQL** backend, **AWS** integration, and a dynamic **front-end** to display recipes, filter options, and nutritional information.
 The project also includes an opportunity to integrate **DeepML** for predictive analysis and recipe recommendations.

-***We welcome contributions from developers, data scientists, and front-end engineers to help grow this community-driven project.***

 ## Why This Project?
 The goal is to create a collaborative platform that can be used by various stakeholders—developers, health enthusiasts, and data professionals.
 This project emphasizes: